remix-run/remix/docs/pages/community.md

 ## Community Adapters

-You can find Community Adapters int the [Adapters Documentation][community-adapters].
-If you've written your own, you can [update this list on GitHub][community-adapters-github].
+You can find Community Adapters in the [Adapters][community-adapters] section of the documentation.

+If you've written your own adapter, and think it will be valuable for others, you can [update this list on GitHub][community-adapters-github].

 ## Courses